hasibi/TAGME-Reproducibility/README.md

 	F. Hasibi, K. Balog, and S.E.
 Bratsberg.
 “On the reproducibility of the TAGME Entity Linking System”, In proceedings of 38th European Conference on Information Retrieval (ECIR ’16), March 2016.

 This study is an effort aimed at reproducing the results presented in the TAGME paper [1].
+You can check the [paper](http://hasibi.com/files/ecir2016-tagme.pdf) and [presentation](http://www.slideshare.net/FaeghehHasibi/tagmerep) for detailed information.

 We received invaluable comments from the TAGME authors about their system, and we made these notes available [here](authors_comments.md).
 These comments may inform future efforts related to the re-implementation of the TAGME system, as they cannot be found in the original paper.